Lake Dallas' season comes to close as Lady Falcons fall to Aledo

 Despite a fast start to the second game, Aledo’s batters were too much.
 The first game ended 12-0 after only five innings, and the second finished 16-3, also in only five innings.

-In game one, Aledo jumped out to an early 2-0 first inning lead.
+In Game 1, Aledo jumped out to an early 2-0 first inning lead.
 Gracie Dover was the first base runner of the game for the Lady Falcons, walking in the second inning, but a double play prevented her from getting passed second.

 In the third inning, Abby Kell recorded the first Lake Dallas hit.
 However, she overslid second base and was tagged out to end the inning.